-To align with the NMDHB Collective Employment Agreement for Hospital Service Workers employees, movement through pay scales for Service Workers (including Kitchen Assistants, Cleaners, Cooks and their Supervisors) is directly linked to the employee achieving relevant qualifications.
+To align with the Te Whatu Ora - Health NZ Nelson Marlborough District Collective Employment Agreement for Hospital Services Employees, movement through pay scales for Service Workers (including Kitchen Assistants, Cleaners, Cooks and their Supervisors) is directly linked to the employee achieving relevant qualifications.
 Proof of achievement of a relevant qualification is required by the employer and will be held on the employee HR file.